Rocket Jockey: Development

+Re-Release

+The title was re-released by Call Your Vegetables and Jordan Freeman Group on August 28, 2023, alongside fellow SegaSoft game, Obsidian (1997 video game).
+Both products are available on Steam (service) and ZOOM-Platform.com.

+The development team included Ron Cobb (concept artist and character designer) and Steve Meretzky (writer and director).

 Remakes

 Several Rocket Jockey remake attempts have come and gone since the late 1990s.
 Most have been grass-roots initiatives conceived as modifications of other commercial games.

 The first such project to see any progress used the original Unreal Tournament game as a foundation.
 A partial gameplay hack and a handful of themed maps were released.

 Another ill-fated project appeared in the Quake 3 community shortly thereafter.
 Nothing was published beyond early development screenshots.

 In 2005, a Rocket Jockey project was put together modding Unreal Tournament 2003.
 This effort lost momentum without publishing any results.

 In October 2006, an effort to build a remake of Rocket Jockey was announced by independent developer.
 Unlike previous efforts, this project is not proposed as a modification of another game.
 The developer published several development screenshots early on in development.
 Then, in March 2008, the first alpha test version of the Solar-Ray remake was released, which allows the player to walk or fly around in a small arena and attach cables to one of two posts but does not include any real game play.
 In July 2008, Solar-Ray announced that development would be "frozen for an unknown amount of time!", then in January 2009, a SourceForge project was founded.
 Pre-alpha code is still available for download.
 Unfortunately the project is officially canceled.

 A spiritual successor was being developed using the UDK (UNREAL development kit) by Six Shooter Games and called Sprocket Junkie!
 So far, only a demo for the PC has been released, the Sprocket Junkie website is offline, and no updates on its progress have been posted since May 2012.

 In February 2018, a remake of Rocket Jockey using Unreal Engine 4 was announced by Burn Ward LLC.
-On September 18, 2019 Burn Ward announced on their Facebook page that development of the Rocket Jockey remake has been halted due to a lack of funding.
+On September 18, 2019, Burn Ward announced on their Facebook page that development of the Rocket Jockey remake has been halted due to a lack of funding.

 In 2019, a free, single dev, remake was made using the Unity Engine, The game has two new maps remade from the old game with new physics and similar style, The game also has support for the original levels and is still being updated.